PROFILE - Grade 11

 Answer:

-Inna found out that Zoya had invited all her work colleagues to a picnic, except her.
-She did not begin to find out the reason for this act, she just stopped talking to Zoya.
-What way of behavior in interpersonal conflict does this example illustrate?
+Inna found out that Zoya invited all her work colleagues to a picnic, except for her.
+She did not begin to find out the reason for this act, she simply stopped talking to Zoya.
+What kind of behavior in interpersonal conflict does this example illustrate?

 1) avoiding a conflict situation